 Ladies’ Golf Club of Toronto, affectionately known as “Ladies’,” was founded in 1924 by Ada Mackenzie, businesswoman and five-time Canadian golf champion, now in the Canadian Golf Hall of Fame.
 This was no mean feat, when you think back almost 100 years when women were generally excluded from public life, could not own property, and were fighting for the right to vote.
 Despite this, and the limited practice opportunities, Ada Mackenzie achieved success as a world-class golfer.
 In addition to winning many international titles, she was determined enough to embark on an ambitious plan to build a course for women in Canada.
 “I started golfing when women were supposed to know more about a cook stove than a niblick (old name for a 9-iron).
 That was during World War I. And what a time women golfers had getting any place to play in those days,” explained Mackenzie*.

 She enlisted the help of renowned Canadian golf course architect Stanley Thompson to design a course.
-In order for her to be taken seriously as a potential buyer, she often had to pose as Thompson’s wife when they were looking for a suitable property.
+In order for her to be taken seriously as a potential buyer, she often had to pose as Thompson’s wife when they were looking for a suitable property or some burnaby condos for sale they can afford.
 Today, Ladies’ is conveniently located close to four highways in the northern part of Toronto, formerly the Village of Thornhill.

 Stanley Thompson designed the 18-hole course (now 21 holes) with women in mind – narrow fairways and small greens to favor accuracy rather than power.
 It is challenging for any golfer, but easy to walk.
 Trying to determine the ‘best’ hole at Ladies’ is an ongoing toss-up.
 The six Par 3s (two more than usual) are equally as beautiful as the six Par 5s which are long and narrow with four of them on the front nine.
 There are five sets of tees to accommodate all levels of players.
 The 6,002 yard total course length (Blue Tees) for experienced players is as inviting as the newest tee decks of 3,879 yards (Purple/Scoring Tees) that have been installed to support the recent golfing trend of the USGA’s “TEE IT FORWARD” program for new and senior golfers and for those who simply don’t have time to play a long course.